NablaVM/nabla/docs/vm-todo.md

 Think about these:
     rmod r0 r1 (ub | umb | lmb | lb) ; get upper byte, upper middle, lower middle, lower byte of r1 and store it in r0

-    lshft r0 r0 $2 ; left shift r0 by 2 and store it in r0
-    rshft r0 r0 $2 ; right shift r0 by 2 and store it in r0

-    not r0 r0 r1
-    and r0 r0 r1 ; and r0 and r1
-    or
-    xor

 ## External modifications